Yashashin/Unity-Tank-Warfare/README.md

 遊戲程式設計Project1

 ## How to Play
-Goal: Destroy three of enemy tanks.
+Goal: Destroy three enemy tanks.

-Fail: Player HP goes to zero or tank goes into ocean.
+Failure: Player HP reaches zero or a tank falls into the ocean.

 Weapons:
 - Tank Gun
-    - Press left mouse button to fire.
+    - Press the left mouse button to fire.
-    - 5 bullets for each magezine.
+    - 5 bullets per magezine.
     - Unlimited reloading.
 - Air Support
-    - Press right mouse button to call for air support(need aiming).
+    - Press the right mouse button to call for air support (requires aiming).
-    - 10 calls only.
+    - 10 uses only.
 - Back RPG
     - Press E to fire.
-    - 1 chance only.
+    - Single use only.

 Controller:
 - WASD